MAFA Constitution – 2019

 - For the season, the cap maximum will be adjusted (i.e., increased) based on the % of change for stock NFL teams on the disk.
 The Commissioner will calculate the salary cap and announce it to the league on or before April 15.

 - The Commissioner will select one coach from each conference and one additional coach to serve on the Executive Committee along with the Commissioner.
 The four-man Committee can void any trade that undermines the competitive balance of the league.
 If any coach believes a trade undermines the competitive balance of the league, they shall let the commissioner know they would like the trade reviewed.
 A ¾ vote will be required to void a trade.
-Currently the Executive Committee consists of Alan Raylesberg, Allen Nelson, Jeff Garretson, and a joint commissioner vote of Manav Nayyar and Scott Miller.
+Currently the Executive Committee consists of Alan Raylesberg, Kerry Donato, Jeff Garretson, and a joint commissioner vote of Manav Nayyar and Scott Miller.